seydx/homebridge-mercedesme/README.md

 You should see your **Client ID**, **Client Secret** and **Redirect Url**.

 ### Important
-Add your Config UI X ip address with port as your **Redirect Url**.
+Add your Config UI X ip address with port as your **Redirect Url** (eg http://192.168.178.11:8080).
 If you have multiple ip addresses to your config ui x, please add them all as **redirect uri** !

 Copy your **Client ID** and **Client Secret** and put it in your config.json (``Config UI > Plugins > Homebridge Mercedesme Settings > Client ID/Client Secret``)